-- If you decide to pay someone to build your web site you have many options.
+- If you decide to pay someone to build your website you have many options.
 My favorite is to use WordPress to build sites as a base platform.
 WordPress has come a long way from the early days, and it’s not just for bloggers anymore.
-There are many professional templates and plug-ins that your designer can use to tailor your web site to your exact business type and your needs.
+There are many professional templates and plug-ins that your designer can use to tailor your website to your exact business type and your needs.
 I offer this service for my clients at very reasonable rates.
 As a matter of fact, this is one of the sites I designed using the WordPress platform.
 For further information please contact me: firstname.lastname@example.org

-- If you decide to use a free or paid for template there are hundreds of options for you to choose from.
+- If you decide to use a free or paid template there are hundreds of options for you to choose from.
 A search on Google will reveal loads of options.

 The next decision you will have to make is which web hosting provider to use.
 Paid host or free host?
 Don’t make me laugh!
-A years internet hosting with your own domain name costs less than taking someone out for dinner.
+A years’ internet hosting with your own domain name costs less than taking someone out to dinner.
 If you don’t make this one investment, then why bother starting a business at home?
 Owning a domain adds professionalism to your business.
 How many www. mysite.myinternetserviceprovidername.com websites have you seen, that are successful online businesses?

 In this case, you can go with your web designer’s recommendations.
 Some designers like myself even offer web hosting themselves because we run our own servers on the web host’s network.
 This allows us to add and run multiple websites while having the support of the web hosts backups and huge data centers.

 Make sure your website is consistent.
 Your customers will want to see a consistent website layout.
 They don’t need to know that you are working from home.
-A professional, well laid out and easy to navigate web site is essential.
+A professional, well laid out and easy to navigate website is essential.
 Most users will form an impression of your website in seconds.
-The difference between a good looking site and a bad looking site is a potential lost sale.
+The difference between a good-looking site and a bad looking site is a potential lost sale.
 The bottom line is your website for your home business must look and feel professional.